emilhe/dash-extensions/README.md

 #### BlockingCallbackTransform

-Makes it avoid invoking a callback _if it is already running_.
-The most typical use case is when polling data at an interval (say 1s) that is longer than the time it takes the callback to execute (say, 5s).
+Makes it possible to avoid invoking a callback _if it is already running_.
+A typical use case is while polling data at an interval (say 1s) that is longer than the time it takes the callback to execute (say, 5s).
 Simply pass the `blocking` flag,

 ```python
 @app.callback(Output("output", "children"), Input("trigger", "n_intervals"), blocking=True)
 ```

 Under the hood, hidden dummy elements (client side) and client side callbacks keep track of whether a callback is already running or not.
-If it is already running, the Python callback is not invoked.
+If it is already running, the Python callback invocation is skipped.

 #### TriggerTransform